 Bottom line: Optimizing blood glucose levels, both in diabetic and non-diabetic individuals, could reduce the risk of retinopathy/retinal disease.

 Increased risk of retinal vascular occlusions (aka increased risk of stroke in the eye)

-In a study in non-diabetic individuals with a history of retinal vein occlusion, 53% of individuals had abnormal results on a glucose tolerance test along with reduced retinal arterial blood flow.
-Notably this indicates that poor glucose metabolism, even without a diagnosis of diabetes, may be correlated with retinal vein occlusions.
+In a study in non-diabetic individuals with a history of retinal vein occlusion, 53% of individuals had abnormal results on a glucose tolerance test, along with reduced retinal arterial blood flow.
+Notably, this indicates that poor glucose metabolism, even without diabetes, may be correlated with retinal vein occlusions.